Carbon monoxide poisoning is believed to have killed two Coulee City, WA residents on February 12, 2018. A man and a woman were found dead inside...

-The Spokane Valley Fire Department services a unique geographical area with a variable climate and topography.
+The Spokane Valley Fire Department serves a unique geographical area with a variable climate and topography.

-All SVFD firefighters are certified to combat wildland fires and the Department is capable of deploying 3 specialized wildland engines and 2 Wildland-Urban Interface (UWI) engines to combat these specialized types of fires.
-Additional support for combating UWI fires can be received in a timely manner from neighboring agencies and in significant events, through a State of Washington mobilization process that can deploy teams from departments throughout the state.
+All SVFD firefighters are certified to combat wildland fires.
+The Department is capable of deploying one specialized wildland engine, three Wildland-Urban Interface (UWI) Brush Trucks and a Communications Trailer to combat these specialized types of fires.
+Additional support for combating UWI fires comes from neighboring fire agencies and in significant events, through a State of Washington mobilization process that can deploy teams from departments throughout the state.
 SVFD provides personnel and equipment to support the mobilization process as part of a regional Spokane County effort to combine resources from many different departments in a coordinated manner.

 Video on Spokane Valley’s 2008 Valley View Fire and the FireWise program to create defensible space: http://wsm.wsu.edu/s/we.php?id=288